seekasra/seekasra/README.md

 <!--
 **seekasra/seekasra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭  I’m currently working on network cognitive management.
+- 🔭  I’m currently working on cognitive network orchestration.
 - 🎛  I’m currently learning network programablity.
 - 💻  I’m looking to collaborate on opensource projects.